amirsafaridevs/product-sort-customizer/README.md

 ## Installation

-1. Upload the `category-product-sorter` folder to the `/wp-content/plugins/` directory
+1. Upload the `custom-product-display-order-on-category-and-tag-pages` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to WooCommerce > Product Sorter in your admin dashboard
 4. Select a category to manage product sorting